glucksfall/atlas/docs/Export_to.rst

 The PySB python package could export to different languages (See more `here <https://pysb.readthedocs.io/en/stable/modules/export/>`_).
-Use the following code to export to BioNetGen and *kappa* language.
+Use the following code to export to BioNetGen and *kappa* language, putting it at the end of the main code.

 .. code-block:: bash